 Bill lost his leg in the Battle of the Bulge from German 88 shrapnel.
 He was attempting to pull from the snow his great friend Joe Toye, who also lost his leg that very same day.
 Bill’s heroism has been documented in countless articles, documentaries, and tribute sites across the globe.

-Bill still lives in South Philadelphia, where he and his wife Frannie raised their two children, Gene and Bill, Jr. Bill met his wife Frannie in South Philly when she was 13 years old.
+Bill lived in South Philadelphia all his life, where he and his wife Frannie raised their two children, Gene and Bill, Jr. Bill met his wife Frannie in South Philly when she was 13 years old.
 Bill was 16 at the time, but swore that he would marry her later on, and he did.
 When he returned from the war in February, 1945, he and Frannie eloped in Elkton, Maryland.
 Frannie passed away on January 9, 1997, and we were all sorry that she missed all the “Band of Brothers” hoopla that would surround Bill and his comrades for the years to come.
 She above all others would have appreciated it.
 She loved to travel and was a great lover of life.
-Bill still cites her as the greatest influence in his life.
+Bill cites her as the greatest influence in his life.

 Bill has been honored by presidents, senators, governors and just about every local organization dedicated to great American citizens.
-Bill was also asked to attend the American Film Institute’s tribute to Tom Hanks at the request of Steven Spielberg.
+Bill attended the American Film Institute’s tribute to Tom Hanks at the request of Steven Spielberg.
 Bill and his great friend Babe Heffron walked out on stage at the very end, as a “surprise” for Mr. Hanks.
 It was awe-inspiring to watch Hollywood’s “A-List” give the only standing ovation of the evening to Bill and Babe.
+May he rest in peace.

 Your Shopping Cart